 The first aid curriculum is constantly changing and we stay at the head of the game by constantly reviewing our practices and in house training.
 This ensures all of our first aid courses are cutting edge and up to date and your employees will be trained to be the best first aiders they can be.

 As an employer it is now commonplace to have first aid trained staff.
 This is to guarantee a safe working environment for both your staff and your clients.

 Depending on your business there can be very different first aid requirements and to cover these requirements we have various first aid courses to choose from.
 Please get in touch and we will ensure that the course in question is the right one for you and will cover your legal obligations.

 All of our first aid courses comply with the latest guidelines from the Resuscitation Council UK and the European Resuscitation Council (ERC) Guidance on First Aid 2016.

-We are fully regulated to provide HSE approved qualifications.
-Our regulation is through Qualsafe to provide accredited qualifications.
-We teach in small groups with varied engaging content tailored to be totally relevant to your specific requirements.
+We are fully qualified to provide HSE approved qualifications.
+Our accreditation is through Nuco who provide Ofqual regulated qualifications.
+We teach in small groups with varied engaging content tailored to be relevant to your specific requirements.